giantswarm/docs/src/content/tutorials/continuous-deployment/apps/app_sets.md

 - One of the key benefits of `App Sets` is to be able to provide a specific set of app versions, that is known to make the apps work well together.
 Over here, we do that as a set of in-line patches, so it's immediately visible in the `kustomization.yaml` file which versions are used.
 - When using `App` CRs, we've two configuration slots available: `config` and `userConfig`.
 Since we always want to leave `userConfig` at the end users disposal, we're left with overriding the whole config map coming from the base application as the only option.
 - It's recommended to re-use App Templates to create `App Set` Templates.
 That's exactly what we do here: apps defined in the `resources:` block are App Templates, that, if needed, can be also used standalone.
-- The example above doesn't cover handling Secrets - we do that for brevity.
-Secrets can be created the same way as in normal [App Templates](./add_app_template.md) and overrode the same as config maps or secrets when creating [App from a Template](/advanced/gitops/apps/add_appcr/#adding-app-using-app-template).
+- The example above doesn't cover handling secrets - we do that for brevity. secrets can be created the same way as in normal [App Templates](./add_app_template.md) and overrode the same as config maps or secrets when creating [App from a Template](/advanced/gitops/apps/add_appcr/#adding-app-using-app-template).

 ## Using an app set